 I love everything about this book.
 Just reading it will make you feel at ease and less stressed.
 Actually implementing Leo’s suggestions is life-changing.

-The summary gives you a few good starting points, but if you want Leo’s full system with all details, you’ll have to get the book.
+The summary gives you a few good starting points, but if you want Leo’s full system with all details, you’ll have to get a copy of The Power Of Less.
 It’s not a long read either, but you wouldn’t have expected that from a book about minimalism, would you?

 Worth every second, penny and word.